Decoder typedef

 to pick a strategy when the same key is present multiple times in the input.

 See also: the options types in other ports for parity, and the individual doc comments below for precise semantics.
-Signature for a custom scalar decoder used by DecodeOptions.
+Preferred signature for a custom scalar decoder used by DecodeOptions.

 Implementation

-/// Signature for a custom scalar decoder used by [DecodeOptions].
+/// Preferred signature for a custom scalar decoder used by [DecodeOptions].

 ///